Making background checks universal isn’t enough if the checks themselves don’t work.

 On October 22, 1968, President Lyndon Baines Johnson sat down to sign the biggest gun control bill in the history of the United States, the Gun Control Act.
 But as he put pen to paper he felt a twinge of genuine regret.

-The president had lobbied Congress hard for a tough gun control bill in response to growing crime and the tragic assassinations of President John F. Kennedy, Martin Luther, King, Jr. and Bobby Kennedy.
+The president had lobbied Congress hard for a tough gun control bill in response to growing crime and the tragic assassinations of President John F. Kennedy; Martin Luther King, Jr.; and Bobby Kennedy.
 Johnson wanted legislation that would stop “hardened criminals, or alcoholics, or drug addicts or mentally unstable [Americans]” from getting guns.
-He bragged to federal legislators about a licensing law in New Jersey that denied 540 dangerous people access to firearms in its first six months of operation.
+He gushed to federal legislators about a licensing law in New Jersey that denied 540 dangerous people access to firearms in its first six months of operation.

 To Johnson, gun control was essential to ensuring individual freedom.
 “The passage of an effective gun control statute can be an important step in providing a climate of security for all our citizens,” he wrote.
 “It can help them enjoy the right to travel unmolested, to walk without fear on the streets of our cities, and to be secure in their homes.
 Its passage will avoid senseless tragedy, and promote the safety of the American people.”